 - Click on the publisher you just created, named "Example Publisher".

 - This will open up the publisher and show you all of the zones that currently exist for that publisher.
 Click the "Add New" button above the Zones table and select a zone type from the dialogue window that pops up.
-For this guide, we will create a "Banner Zone" so choose that from the list.
+For this guide, we will create a "Standard Zone" so choose that from the list.

-- Give this banner zone a name and choose a size.
+- Give this standard zone a name and choose a size.
 It helps to name your zones clearly and consistently so that you can identify it as it appears throughout the AdButler interface.
 For this guide, we are going to create a run-of-site 300x250 zone, so I'll give it the name "ROS - 300x250".

 - Click the "Create" button to finish setting up your zone.
 It will now appear under “Zones” in your Publisher dashboard.
-The details shown in the table are the zone name, type, and size, as well as the number of banners and campaigns contained within it.
+The details shown in the table are the zone name, type, and size, as well as the number of ad items and campaigns contained within it.
 There is also a quick link to retrieve zone tags that we will explain later in this guide.

 Now that you have a publisher set up with a zone available to receive ads, we will move on to creating the Advertiser that will be assigned to serve ads to our publisher's zone.